Daniel-Bullock/Predicting-Cryptocurrency-Prices-using-Social-Media-Sentiments/ProjectReport.md

 - Researched different twitter APIs to try to find a functional one

 Michael
-- Wrote library for Naive Bayes training and testing, including the NB clasifier, CategoricalNB, and Gaussian NB; this code can be found in the `NaiveBayes.py` file
+- Wrote library for Naive Bayes training and testing functions, including the NB clasifier, CategoricalNB, and Gaussian NB; this code can be found in the `NaiveBayes.py` file
 - Wrote scirpt for data cleaning (removing duplicate entries to google trend data, and fixing missing entries of price data)
 - Wrote code to conjoin social data with price data and train & test each NB model for BTC and ETH based on google trend and reddit data; this code can be found in the `CryptoPredictor.py` file
 - Ran analysis of NB results including plotting social data & price correlation, and calculating accuracies of each model with true/false positives/negatives